Servan42/SnakeMonoGame/README.md

 ## Description

-Automatic snake with A* on MonoGame .NET Framework.
+Automatic snake with A* on MonoGame framework for .NET .

 ## Setup